NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Genotype-Phenotype Correlations

-Cognitive impairment was reported in several families of different ethnic origins who had a range of mutation types, including nonsense, frameshift, splice site, and missense [Tachi et al 2000, Barbot et al 2001, Moreira et al 2001a, Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Criscuolo et al 2004, Quinzii et al 2005].
+Cognitive impairment was reported in several families of different ethnic origins who had a range of variant types, including nonsense, frameshift, splice site, and missense [Tachi et al 2000, Barbot et al 2001, Moreira et al 2001a, Shimazaki et al 2002, Le Ber et al 2003, Sekijima et al 2003, Criscuolo et al 2004, Quinzii et al 2005].

-The missense mutation p.Pro206Leu is associated with a later onset [Date et al 2001] and the mutations p.Val263Gly and p.Lys197Gln with an even later onset: age 15 years [Tranchant et al 2003] and 25 years [Date et al 2001]
+The pathogenic missense variant p.Pro206Leu is associated with a later onset [Date et al 2001] and the pathogenic variants p.Val263Gly and p.Lys197Gln with even later onset: age 15 years [Tranchant et al 2003] and 25 years [Date et al 2001] respectively.

 Nomenclature